harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/rafay-kubernetes.md

 ## Support

-The plugin is owned by Rafay Systems and managed in the public[npm package](https://www.npmjs.com/package/@rafaysystems/backstage-plugin-rafay/v/0.1.9?activeTab=code).
+The plugin is owned by Rafay Systems and managed in the public [npm package](https://www.npmjs.com/package/@rafaysystems/backstage-plugin-rafay/v/0.1.9?activeTab=code).
 Reach out to [Rafay Systems](https://rafay.co/) to report bugs or suggest new features for the plugin.